XenonShawn/1brc/writeup.md

 ...
 ```

 This brings the solution down to 35.1s, another 69% reduction in runtime!

-Sidenote, this hashmap was the best performing one I found, better than Boost's
-and `std`.

 ### Optimization 3: `mmap`

 According to `perf`, one of the major time sinks is in `std::getline`.
 It makes
 sense, it needs to transfer the information from its internal buffer to the
-string, and also needing to check where the endline is.
+string, and also needs to check where the endlines are.

 One function I learnt recently was `mmap`, which directly maps the contents of
 a file to the virtual memory space of the program.
 Instead of the program